 How to Get Your Business to Care About DevOps: DevOps Explained

 You need to make sure that the person in charge of your budget and directing the priorities of your department or business understand DevOps.
-This is true if you’re attempting to sell the creation of a DevOps team, or you’re a DevOps Manager struggling to gain the resources and buy-in needed to do your job.
+It's true if you're attempting to sell the creation of a DevOps team, or you're a DevOps Manager struggling to gain the resources and buy-in needed to do your job.

-Here, we will explain how to talk about DevOps, how to talk about DevOps to different people and what you need to stress to get the most out of what DevOps has to offer.
+Here, we will explain how to talk about DevOps, how to talk about DevOps to different people, and what you need to stress to get the most out of what DevOps has to offer.